eternalyx/cmq/README.md

-# questionnaire
+# Chinese Medicine Questionnaire
-traditional Chinese medicine
+A simple project using spring, spring mvc and mybatis.